 In past surveys, feral cats were found to be healthy and well fed.
 However, the normal range of parasites found in domestic cats such as tapeworms and roundworms, and diseases such as feline panleukopaenia, sarcosporidiosis and toxoplasmosis also exist in feral cat populations.

 Reproduction in feral cats is similar to that of domestic cats.
-On average, females have two litters per year with the first in spring and the second in late summer or early autumn.
+On average, females have two litters per year with the first in spring and the second in late summer/ early autumn.
 However, litters can be born in any month with litter sizes ranging from 2 to 7.

 Under favourable conditions, feral cat offspring remain with the mother until approximately 7 months of age.
-After this time the family group gradually separate and the dispersing individuals tend to live a more solitary existence.
+After this time, they will gradually leave the family group.
+Dispersing individuals tend to live a more solitary existence.